-While you are reading a news item on the Internet (e.g. a newspaper article or blog post), Factinsect compares the content with news from selected sources.
-These sources are quality media that have committed themselves to the journalistic code of honor and also adhere to it.
+When a user initiates a fact check, Factinsect compares the content with news from selected sources.
+These sources are quality media that have committed themselves to the journalistic code of honor and also comply with it.

 Factinsect is supported in the academic start-up center Science Park Graz GmbH and funded as part of the AplusB scale-up program.